climateclock/cclock/README.md

 to `false`, it has the effect of retracting a published version and causing Action Clocks in the field to downgrade to a previous version.

+When we talk about v0, we are referring to the contents of the root directory of the flash drive on a factory-installed Action Clock.
+Each pack file is an overlay over v0, NOT over the preceding version.
+Specifically, each Python module (`*.py`) and each font file (`*.pcf`) overrides the file of the same name in the root directory of the flash drive.
+Therefore, once the first Action Clock is released, v0 must be set in stone; the root directory must never be changed henceforth, in order to ensure that every subsequent version has a consistent meaning on every deployed Action Clock.
+(Of course, a future version might improve the software update mechanism to allow for a different policy.
+For now, the use of v0 as a base layer, upon which all other versions are overlaid, is merely a simple space-saving measure.)

 The steps for publishing a new software update are as follows:

   - Run `tools/pack` with a directory path as the first argument and